randyreeder/smartthings/SECURE_DEPLOYMENT.md

         └── index.html           # Optional API documentation
 ```

-**Note:** Paths are flexible and can be customized for your hosting environment.
+**Note:** This structure keeps your git repository and config files separate and secure.

 ## Deployment Steps